VisDunneRight/gd_benchmark_sets/notion_data/Benchmark datasets 64e0439269f9497799025562a4087ce1/Debates 54eb2cd4ba2c48eb945bd49e5f4bbf4f.md

 # Debates

-Added in paper: No
+Origin Notes: Created by researchers at the University of Konstanz for the LingVis framework (https://lingvis.io/) and VisArgue project (http://www.visargue.uni-konstanz.de/en/).
+First appeared in “NEREx: Named-Entity Relationship Exploration in Multi-Party Conversations”. graph features handled: categorical nodes, directed edges, edge weighted Graph features in papers: 3
 Appeared in years: 1
-Cleaned ALL data: No
-Graph features in papers: 3
+Type of Collection: Lost/Unavailable is it stored properly?: No must be analyzed: No
 In repo?: No
-Origin Notes: Created by researchers at the University of Konstanz for the LingVis framework (https://lingvis.io/) and VisArgue project (http://www.visargue.uni-konstanz.de/en/).
-First appeared in “NEREx: Named-Entity Relationship Exploration in Multi-Party Conversations”.
+cleaned format?: No
+duplicate?: No
+link works?: No
+Added in paper: No
 Page id: 54eb2cd4ba2c48eb945bd49e5f4bbf4f
+unavailable/skip: Yes
+Cleaned ALL data: No
-Related to Literature - Algorithm (Dataset tag relations) 1: NEREx: Named-Entity Relationship Exploration in Multi-Party Conversations (https://www.notion.so/NEREx-Named-Entity-Relationship-Exploration-in-Multi-Party-Conversations-0c839bcf912a474595a556b7791ff4c2?pvs=21)
+Related to Literature - Algorithm (Dataset tag relations) 1: NEREx: Named-Entity Relationship Exploration in Multi-Party Conversations (../Benchmark%20sets%200cc6b5e454304aec98f3b59b1a720476/Literature%20ad87f14e7097454fb2f784e2c8a2797a/Literature%20-%20Algorithm%2012e01bfc60a84007aa7d2d34293e123d/NEREx%20Named-Entity%20Relationship%20Exploration%20in%20Mul%200c839bcf912a474595a556b7791ff4c2.md) first look: Yes
-Related to Literature DOIs: https://doi.org/10.1111/cgf.13181

-Related to Literature DOIs plaintext: https://doi.org/10.1111/cgf.13181

-Related to Literature plaintext: NEREx: Named-Entity Relationship Exploration in Multi-Party Conversations Type of Collection: Lost/Unavailable cleaned format?: No duplicate?: No graph features handled: Categorical Nodes, Directed Edges, edge weighted, node weighted is it stored properly?: No link works?: No must be analyzed: No unavailable/skip: Yes
+# Body

 ### Description from Literature